 As I watched the video, it occurred to me that many of the principles that Jobs and his colleagues at Apple have embraced when designing their products hold true for a well-designed presentation.

-A good presentation has a clear message, a strong opening, compelling content, an appropriate balance between logic and emotion, good supporting material and a strong conclusion.
+A good presentation, like an advertisement from Apple, has a clear message, a strong opening, compelling content, an appropriate balance between logic and emotion, good supporting material and a strong conclusion.
 And it all fits together tightly.
 Remove even one of these elements and you will end up with weaker product.

 For every presentation that you give, you must be able to answer these two questions: (a) What is my key message? (b) Why should the audience care?
 The answers must be absolutely clear if you hope to deliver a presentation that is in any way meaningful for your audience.

 Not every presentation goes as planned.
 Do you learn from such experiences?
-Do you seek feedback?
-Do you act on the feedback that you receive?
+Do you seek feedback and act on the feedback that you receive?
 If you present frequently on the same subject, do you regularly update and refine your presentation?
 Are you always looking for ways in which to improve?

 So many presentations fall short of the mark because the presenter tries to cover too many points and crams every slide with too much text.
 A good presenter is like a sculptor; she works to remove everything that is unnecessary and extraneous to the key message.
 A good presenter focuses with laser-like intensity on her key message.
 Everything in the presentation supports the key message in some way.
 A good presenter keeps things simple.
-Simple is good; simple is memorable; simple works.
+Simple is good.
+It is memorable and it works.

 If a presentation is well planned, well structured and well delivered, people might remember certain parts of it; however, and more importantly, they will remember the key message and why it is important for them.
-And, one hopes, they will act on it.
+And they will act on it.